ahmedto7a/ahmedto7a/README.md

 <h2> Samples from my projects from A to Z </h2>

 ### Food Order App
-This application is managing people who need to order and eat fast.
+This application is easy people who need to order and eat fast.
 * 1- User Interface by me (ui-ux).
 * 2- Order food a home online.
 * 3- Supports to choose your order in (restaurant - delivery- takeaway).